AnssiR66/AlanStdLib/tests/README.md

 For these reasons, as well as some other more practical ones, it was deemed useful to split the library tests into two separate group types.

 Due to scarce reusability of the tests in the `misc/` subfolder (which usually serve a single test), the time dedicated to polish and beautify them is reduced to the minimal required.

-> __NOTE__ — Currently the [`RUNTESTS.bat`][RUNTESTS] script only supports a single folders of this type of test (i.e. `misc/`).
->
-> Since at the present stage there is no need to separate this kind of tests into different folders, it's unlikely that the batch script will be changed to allow multiple folders of this type.
->
-> But if in the future the number of such tests grows beyond manageabilty, adaptments might be made to accomodate further subfoldering.

 # Setup and System Requirements